Order your JL-DL/ UGC NET-SET Material copy (Paper-II only) today !

 born in Adgaon village of Ratnagiri district in the Konkan district of Bombay Presidency (now the state of Maharashtra)

-1. Aidan (The Weave of My Life: A Dalit Woman’s Memoirs)-autobiography - first of its kind account by a dalit woman, won her acclaim and numerous accolades.
-The book was later translated into English by Maya Pandit and released under the title The Weave of My Life: A Dalit Woman’s Memoirs.
+1. Aaydan (Marati) (Trans: The Weave of My Life: A Dalit Woman’s Memoirs)- autobiography - first of its kind account by a dalit woman, won her acclaim and numerous accolades.
+The book was later translated into English by Maya Pandit.
+Aaydan refers to the bamboo baskets that Dalit women wove for income.

 2. "Kavach" and "A Childhood Tale"- her famous stories